3n0ugh/Python-Notes/18-Modules.md

 				name
 				# output: 'posix'
 			```
-	- In another way, we are importing and change names of attributes/functions.
+	- In another way, we are importing and change the names of attributes/functions.
 		```python
 			from module_name import name as different_name
 		```